Sousastep/sousastep/SousaFX/.docs/_sources/content/modparms.rst.txt

    - ``LFO Env Pause``

       Decreases how much the envelope affects the range of the LFO.

+   - ``LFO Main Speed``

+      Smoothly increase and decrease the speed of the LFO.

 .. image:: media/LPFmod.webp
    :width: 100%